*WARNING: THIS POST CONTAINS GRAPHIC CONTENT*

 After three weeks of non-stop diarrhea, and losing 16 pounds, Meleah was scheduled for her colonoscopy.

 She knew exactly what she was going to have to deal with.
-And she knew exactly what the outcome would be when the results came back.
+And she knew exactly what the outcome would be when the results came back, because Meleah has colonoscopies every six months.
 Nevertheless, drinking that god-awful prep the night before a colonoscopy is NEVER a good time, for anyone.

 So once again, Meleah called upon her beloved Internet, to see her through another horrible procedure.